walshyc/milestone-project-2/README.md

 I used [CSS Validator](https://jigsaw.w3.org/css-validator) to validate my CSS file style.css, this proved to be all correct.

+I also used [Color.review](https://color.review/) to refine the main green and blue colours that I had.
+This site allowed me to pick the best two main colours for my site so that the contrast was correct.
+The two main colours I ended up with were #0E5E67 and #c7d64f.

 #### Usability
 1. Select a City:
     1. Click any of the 12 city buttons